 Breaking the Egg-Eating Habit

-Practicing the egg breakage preventions mentioned above may be all it takes to stop your hens from eating eggs, even if they've already started.
-Other things you can do to put a stop to egg eating is to take steps to lower stress.
+Practicing egg breakage prevention may be all it takes to stop your hens from eating eggs, even if they've already started.
+However, other things you can do to put a stop to egg eating is to take steps to lower stress.

 - Avoid bright lighting near the nesting boxes.